peterosterlund2/texel/readme.txt

   Use CPU popcount instructions to speed up counting of number of 1 bits in a bitboard object.

+USE_NEON

+  Use NEON instructions (for ARM CPUs) to speed up neural network evaluation.

 USE_CTZ

   Use a special CPU instruction to find the first 1 bit in a bitboard object.